Sary332/My_Portfolio/NEW/HealthCare Data Cleaning.md

 JOIN MedianData M ON H.Name = M.Name;
 ```

--- 2. Remove one of the two duplicate records, as I want to keep only a single entry.
+- Step 2 : Remove one of the two duplicate records, as I want to keep only a single entry.
 ```sql
 WITH RecordsToDelete AS (
     SELECT